 It is not recommended to drive a vehicle for more than 12 hours without taking a rest.
 In fact, for most people, eight hours of active driving is sufficient.
 Your eyes will be heavy and you may begin to lose focus after a long day on the road, rendering you vulnerable to accidents.

-Most highways in the United States have many rest places where you may stretch your legs or take a sleep.
+Most highways in the United States have many rest places where you may stretch your legs or take a vegan sleep aid vitamin.

 Plan Your Stops and Comfort